 - Respond with phrases like, “so what I hear you saying,” or something that reiterates what the patient has said, even at times repeating a portion of what they just said.

 Healthcare providers should also show empathy, especially during examinations.
 Patients are more likely to feel understood if their physician engages with them on an emotional level, which can be as simple as affirming patients’ struggles.

-Highlighting information patients should pay attention to in healthcare resources will reiterate providers’ expertise give guidance to patients.
-Healthcare providers can go above and beyond by creating their own resources such as blogs or brochures, or they can hire a team like PatientX to help them do it.
+Highlighting information patients should pay attention to in healthcare resources will reiterate providers’ expertise and give guidance to patients.
+Healthcare providers can go above and beyond by creating their own resources such as blogs or brochures (or they can hire a team like PatientX to help them do it).

 The fourth most common patient complaint pertains to billing.
-Patients are regularly confused by the bills they receive for their care, which is unsurprising, since insurance and the financials of the healthcare industry are a confusing web of legalistic fine print.
+Patients are regularly confused by the bills they receive for their care.
+This is unsurprising, as insurance and the financials of the healthcare industry are generally a confusing web of legalistic fine print.

-Billing should be effective and use clear communication, because patients want their bills to be simple.
+- Patients want their bills to be simple, so billing should always use clear communication and be easy to understand.
 Rather than sending multiple bills with confusing language, send one bill that simply and clearly communicates what they need to know.